-A well-documented fact in the management literature is that long-term relationships account for a large and growing fraction of buyer-seller pairs in the U.S. economy.^{2,3} However, there is little work investigating the aggregate effects of relationships, since transaction-level data mapping the linkages between domestic buyers and sellers are hard to obtain.4 To make progress on this issue, I study relationships using trade data from the Longitudinal Firm Trade Transactions Database (LFTTD) of the U.S. Census.
+A well-documented fact in the management literature is that long-term relationships account for a large and growing fraction of buyer-seller pairs in the U.S. economy.
+However, there is little work investigating the aggregate effects of relationships, since transaction-level data mapping the linkages between domestic buyers and sellers are hard to obtain.
+To make progress on this issue, I study relationships using trade data from the Longitudinal Firm Trade Transactions Database (LFTTD) of the U.S. Census.
 These data identify both the U.S. importer and the foreign exporter for each of approximately 260 million arms' length import transactions conducted by U.S. firms between 1992 and 2017.
-As in the domestic economy, long-term relationships are common in U.S. imports - in an average quarter, about 43% of U.S. arms' length imports are sourced within
+As in the domestic economy, long-term relationships are common in U.S. imports - in an average quarter, about 43% of U.S. arms' length imports are sourced within importer-exporter pairs that have been transacting with each other for at least 12 months.

-1See e.g., Gopinath et al. (2010), Burstein and Gopinath (2014).
+&lt;sup>1See e.g., Gopinath et al. (2010), Burstein and Gopinath (2014).